minirookie/Preprocess_and_Quantitate_RNA_sequences/README.md

 GDC recommends the STAR-HTSeq strategy.
 The 2-pass STAR alignment is famous for its speed and accuracy.
 HTSeq is very popular for quantifying the expression of genes.

-Quantification Summary
-The expression matrix of all samples under a specific quantification method is generated.
-The correlation between different quantification methods is calculated.